 Another support for student success will be our Coordination of Services Team (COST).
-This student-centered decision-making team will focus on supports and services to help students identify realistic goals and outcomes.
+This studentcentered decision-making team will focus on supports and services to help students identify realistic goals and outcomes.
 Our team will include: teachers, counselors, administrative support, and any other specialists working with the student.
 In addition to identifying academic supports for our students, COST will develop and implement positive behavior support plans that align with our vision and mission statement: "In a personalized, safe learning environment,...
 Our students will be capable, articulate, responsible citizens who take ownership for their learning...".

-Common Planning Time is another support for success in which ESCs will carefully monitor student progress through data collection and analysis, implementation of behavioral support plans, and on-going collaboration with parents.
-At IES we will use a variety of informal and formal measurements - anecdotal records, observations, student, parent, teacher surveys, standardized test scores, periodic assessments - to measure our definition of Student Success: "the degree to which our students are satisfied with their learning experience and feel safe, comfortable, and affirmed in the learning environment.
+During Common Planning Time, SLC's will carefully monitor student progress through data collection and analysis, implementation of behavioral support plans, and on-going collaboration with parents.
+At SJS-L we will use a variety of informal and formal measurements - anecdotal records, observations, student, parent, teacher surveys, standardized test scores, periodic assessments - to measure our definition of Student Success: "the degree to which our students are satisfied with their learning experience and feel safe, comfortable, and affirmed in the learning environment.